adde/kade/README.md

 ## Configuration

-Before running the app, make sure that you have a valid kubeconfig for the cluster that you intend work with in the following path:
+Before running the app, make sure that you have a valid kubeconfig for the cluster that you intend to work with in the following path:

 ```sh
 ~/.kube/config